 The most common sprain is the ankle sprain.
 As our ankles hold our entire body’s weight, they are under the most pressure.
 A misstep, such as an awkward step on an uneven surface, can force the ankle out of its usual position, tearing the ligaments and causing a sprain.

-The most common types are lower back strains and in the hamstring muscle on the back of the thigh.
-As shown in the diagram, the hamstring muscle can tear when put under stress.
+The most common types are lower back strains, and in the hamstring muscle on the back of the thigh.

 Sprains and strains can be treated in the same manner.
 A combination of rest, ice, compression and elevation will be enough to deal with most sprains and strains.
 However, a doctor should always be consulted, particularly in severe cases.
 If any of these symptoms occur, then a doctor should be consulted as soon as possible: